Coronavirus latest: Italy deaths surge past China | DW | 19.03.2020

 "The measures we have taken... must be extended beyond their original deadline," Conte told Thursday's edition of the Corriere della Sera newspaper.

 07:58 Russia has reported its first coronavirus-related death.
-Russia has reported some 147 cases of COVID-19, according to official figures.
+The country has reported some 147 cases of COVID-19, according to official figures.
 President Vladimir Putin has said the coronavirus situation is "generally under control" in the country, and the government has promised to step up testing.

 07:45 On Wednesday more than 10,000 German citizens returned to their homeland from Egypt, Tunisia and Morocco, Foreign Minister Heiko Maas (SPD) has confirmed.